fry-guy/piboy-keymaps/README.md

 Virtual keyboard setup instructions are the same as outlined for Might and Magic III.

-For a complete list of the controls, see https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5_KEY_GUIDE.txt.
+For a complete list of the new controls, see https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5_KEY_GUIDE.txt.

 <u><b>Overview of key mapping</u></b>